RIKEN-RCCS/spark-k/examples/README.md

 of very large size (648 KB).
 The maximum recommended task size is 100 KB".

+## Notes on run10-simpleapp.sh

+Build procedures: The following run MVN for Java and SBT for Scala.

+* cd java; make
+* cd scala; make

+Note SimpleAPp in Python does not launch wokers.

 ## Building Spark-Perf

 Download the package.